Additional Campus Resources

 Enrollment Tips and Strategies

-Open Seat Notification List - If someone drops themselves from this section list, you will be notified, but you will need to move quickly, as all students on this list will also be notified.
+Open Seat Notification List - If someone drops a section on this list, you will be notified but you need to move quickly, as all students on this list are also notified.

 Wait lists (opens two weeks before the start of a term) - The Open Seat Notification (opens in new window) feature will turn into a wait list and students will have an actual number on this list.

 “CRASH” – Email instructors to ask for permission to get into their section (use the campus directory (opens in new window) to find e-mails).
-The instructor will decide based on many factors, but it is worth a try.
+The instructor will make a decision based on many factors, but it’s worth a try.

-“Swap a Class” option (secure 12 units first) - By using this feature, you will not be dropped from the section you are using to swap, as the system will first check to see if the section you want to add is still available.
-If you swap after the refund deadline, you must pay for the new class.
+“Swap a Class” option (secure 12 units first) - By using this feature, you will not be dropped from the section you are using to swap as the system will first check to see if the section you want to add is still available.
+If you swap after the refund deadline, you will have to pay for the new class.

 “Request a Class” - If enough students request the same section, the department may consider opening a new course.